ISE-S46/CSV-lens/README.md

 [http://localhost/](http://localhost/)

-You can use the CSV files in /Test/Databasetest/ to test this project full capabilities.
+You can use the CSV files in /Test/Databasetest/ to to test the full capabilities of this project.

 ## Technologies Used